 After a short and surprised pause, I replied, “Vancouver Island.”

 With her lips pressed together, she opened the car door as though to enter.
 However, instead of getting in immediately, she first inspected the interior of the passenger-side door.
-With it swung open, she pushed the lock down and then aggressively tugged on the inside handle.
+As I watched her, I wondered exactly what it was that she was looking for.
+With the door swung open, she pushed the lock down and then aggressively tugged on the inside handle.
 After the lock popped back up, she began to remove her large backpack.